We recycle our trash, check how far our food has traveled, and try to live as eco-friendly as possible.

 “With more than one billion international tourists now traveling the world each year, tourism has become a powerful and trans-formative force that is making a genuine difference in the lives of millions of people.
 The potential of tourism for sustainable development is considerable.
 As one of the world’s leading employment sectors, tourism provides important livelihood opportunities, helping to alleviate poverty and drive inclusive development.” – United Nations Secretary-General, Ban Ki-moon

-Why not make this the year YOU travel to an eco-friendly all-inclusive resort?
-Here’s a few to choose from:
+Thinking about traveling to an eco-friendly all-inclusive resort?
+Here are a few to choose from:

 Riu Guanacaste, Costa Rica